Fraser South Rhododendron Society

 Ron Long was science photographer at Simon Fraser University for thirty-six years.
 He began photographing flowers over forty years ago and soon developed an interest in floral photography that he admits borders on obsession.
 Now retired, Ron travels to wildflower hot spots around the world and gives many presentations to garden clubs between trips.
 This talk on southern Oregon is one of his favourites.

-Coming Club Events
+Coming Chapter Events

 Saturday, April 18, 2015 – 10:00 am to 4:00 pm – Fraser South Rhododendron Society’s Plant Sale at the United Church Hall, 5673 – 200th Street Langley